Dystopia Chapter 29: The Evening's Entertainment

 Addison steps from behind, placing a gun in my hand, then steps into my peripheral vision.

-“Set your weapon on the table, carefully, and turn around,” Cord orders.
+“Set your weapon on the table, carefully, and turn around,” Cord ordered.

 Addison approaches the threat.
-“Hands behind you back, please” he turns slowly, where she places handcuffs on announcing, “I’m a US Marshall” a lie.
+“Hands behind your back, please,” he turns slowly, where she places handcuffs on announcing, “I’m a US Marshall” a lie.
 A few customers grin as a five-foot, strawberry-blond cuffs, a six-foot brute.

 Brett enters from the back with a sack carrying cash.
-“Evening gentlemen, FYI, with the help of the staff we have filled our wagon, we will soon leave.
+“Gentlemen, with the help of the staff, we have filled our wagon; we will soon leave.
 As previously directed, with a few supplies for which we are now paying.
 And we will take boots.
 Everyone’s.
-Remove them quickly and place them on the tables, with your weapons.
+Remove them quickly and place them on the tables with your weapons.
 And don’t do something stupid.”

-Joshua now enters with a sack, collect the boots and weapons, and warns upon exiting out the back, “If anyone one follows, he or she will probably regret that career choice.”
+Joshua now enters with a sack, collects the boots and weapons, and warns upon exiting out the back, “If anyone follows, he or she will probably regret that career choice.”

 “So as directed, we will leave, heading west, with our sharpshooters watching, waiting for anyone leaving the building while we remain in range.
 My suggestion, sit back down, drink, and relax,” Addison said.

-“Oops, great question, bummer to be you,” Addison answers.
+“Oops, brilliant question, bummer to be you,” Addison answers.

 Another mile up the road, home in sight.

 Brett drove the wagon, filled with staples and kitchen supplies, into an empty livery yard.
-Here’s hoping Mrs. Bishop will arrive to gather up the consumables and kitchen supplies.
-Likewise hoping the Committee will be pleased.
+Here’s hoping Ms. Bishop will arrive to gather up the consumables and kitchen supplies.
+Likewise, hoping the Committee will be pleased.

 Comments